EllaBrands/stanDev/Parameter-Labeling-Specification.md

   vector<#meanfield>[D] w;            // weights (coefficients) vector
 }
 ```

-All parameters labeled with `#fullrank` will get assigned to a full-rank variational approximation.
-In this case, that's a `D+1` dimensional multivariate Gaussian with `bigO( (D+1)^2 )` variational parameters.

-All parameters labeled with `#meanfield` (or left unlabeled) will get assigned to a mean-field variational approximation.
-In this case, that's a `D` dimensional diagonal Gaussian with `bigO( D )` variational parameters.

-Any algorithm that is not ADVI will ignore the labels and perform inference as usual (or with its own particular labels).

-### Model implementation

 We would want a function similar to `get_param_names` that writes the label names out.

 ```C++